ijm51000/admin_scripts/README.md

 git_admin_init.sh -- configure git and get the admin files it just does the git setup below\
 apache_create.sh -- install & configure apache on ubuntu\
 apache_lets_encrypt.sh -- install & configure lets encypt for apache
+amq_install.ssh install -- Apache ActiveMQ as service and create some dummy directories this is to test ansible playbook to upgrade ActiveMQ

 ## setup git for first time use on new host
 git config --global user.name "ijm51000"\